| The plastic or wood bindings around an instrument add good looks and protection from

 bodies, we recommend that you use a router with our Binding Router Bit Set.

-Routing the channels Start with clean, square edges where the sides meet the top and back.
+Start with clean, square edges where the sides meet the top and back.

 Examine the surfaces by holding a small straightedge against them to find